-It is a fact that a Lime Lemon tree should be planted in well-draining soil and it needs enough sunlight and proper watering to be healthy.
-However, one other important part of caring for the Lemon Lime fruit tree is providing it with balanced nutrients from fertilizers.
+Lemon trees should be planted in well-draining soil with enough sunlight and proper watering to be healthy.
+However, one other important part of caring for the lemon tree is providing it with balanced nutrients from fertilizers.
+If you know when to fertilize lemon trees effectively, you can maximize the plant’s health.

-Outdoor trees should be fertilized with complete citrus food once in January or February.
-The next application of citrus fertilizer should be in April or May, with the last application to be done in August or September.
+Outdoor trees should be fertilized with complete citrus food, but you need to know when to feed lemon trees for the nutrients to be effective.
+The best time to fertilize lemon trees is once in January or February, another application in April or May, and the last application to be done in August or September.
 Make sure to follow the label directions to maximize the usage of the citrus fertilizer you will apply.